-Dutch Aasgier; German Schmutzgeier; French Perconptère d´Egypte; Spanish Alimoche; Portuguese Britango; Swedish Smutsgam|
+|Common name in other languages||Dutch Aasgier; German Schmutzgeier; French Perconptère d´Egypte; Spanish Alimoche; Portuguese Britango; Swedish Smutsgam|

-Life expectancy: up to 37 years in captivity|
+|Life expectancy||Up to 37 years in captivity|

-Distribution: During the last decades, the number of Egyptian vultures declined dramatically in Europe.
+During the last decades, the number of Egyptian vultures declined dramatically in Europe.
 The largest European population is located in Spain (1300 to 1500 pairs).
 Except in France, where there are currently around 70 breeding pairs, the number of birds across Europe is still decreasing sharply, with over 50% in the last three generations.

-Behaviour: Egyptian vultures are opportunists and eat very varied.
+Egyptian vultures are opportunists and eat very varied.
 Their diet consists mainly of carrion, but also small mammals, young birds, fish, eggs and even rotting fruit.
 The species can fly up to 80 kilometers per day in search of food.
 Due to their smaller size, Egyptian vultures must often wait for other species to have finished eating.
 The thin beak is perfectly adapted to catch the small pieces of leftover meat on carcasses.
 Also, they can break an egg by repeatedly dropping stones on it.

 The Egyptian vulture is the only European vulture that migrates to Africa in winter.
 This is why they breed later in the year than other vulture species, and lay on average two eggs in April or May.
-Couples build nests together, in rocky areas, often on cliffs.
+Pairs build nests together, in rocky areas, often on cliffs.